-This provides feedback to the driver when the vehicle receives a command from the key transmitter.
+This provides feedback to the driver when the vehicle receives a command from the remote keyless entry transmitter.
 The following modes may be selected:

-Mode Security Feedback 0 No feedback when locking or unlocking vehicle.
-1 No feedback when locking; exterior lamps flash when unlocking vehicle.
-2 Exterior lamps flash when locking; no feedback when unlocking vehicle.
-3 Exterior lamps flash when locking and when unlocking vehicle.
-4 Exterior lamps flash and horn chirps when locking; no feedback when unlocking vehicle.
-5 Exterior lamps flash and horn chirps when locking; exterior lamps flash when unlocking vehicle.
+Mode Security Feedback

+- No feedback when locking or unlocking vehicle. - No feedback when locking; exterior lamps flash when unlocking vehicle. - Exterior lamps flash when locking; no feedback when unlocking vehicle. - 3 Exterior lamps flash when locking and when unlocking vehicle. - 4 Exterior lamps flash and horn chirps when locking; no feedback when unlocking vehicle. - 5 Exterior lamps flash and horn chirps when locking; exterior lamps flash when unlocking vehicle.

-Vehicles are delivered programmed in Mode 5.
+Vehicles are delivered programmed in Mode 5; however, each remote keyless entry transmitter can be programmed to a different mode according to the user's preference.
 To change to another mode:

-- Press and hold the power door lock switch. - Press the opened trunk button on the transmitter.
-The transmitter will remain in its current mode. - Press the opened trunk button again.
-Each time the opened trunk button is pressed, the transmitter will advance to the next mode. - 4.
+- Press and hold the power door lock switch on the door throughout the procedure. - Press the trunk button on the transmitter.
+The horn will chirp and the transmitter will remain in its current mode. - Press the trunk button again.
+Each time the trunk button is pressed, the horn will chirp and the transmitter will advance to the next mode. - 4.
 Release the power door lock switch.